Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 C:\Python35\Scripts\pip3.exe install --upgrade -r requirements.txt
 ```
 If you are installing on Python < 3.5 on Windows, you will need a compiler
-that matches the CRT of CPython version you are using.
-For Python 2.7, you
+that matches the CRT of the CPython version you are using.
+For Python 2.7,
-can download the necessary development headers and compiler
+you can download the necessary development headers and compiler
 [from Microsoft](http://aka.ms/vcpython27).
 If you are on Python 3.3 or 3.4
 on Windows, it is recommended to upgrade to Python 3.5 or higher so you do not
 need a compiler to install the dependencies.